How to Start an LLC: Step-by-Step Guide

 Several states require LLCs to publish a notice of formation in local newspapers.
 New York is the most notable example, where the publication requirement can cost $200 to $2,000 depending on the county.

 Ongoing annual costs include the annual report filing (required in most states, typically $25 to $100), the registered agent fee, franchise taxes (in states that impose them), and business license renewals.
 Total ongoing costs for a simple LLC typically range from $100 to $800 per year, excluding state-specific franchise taxes.
-To protect sensitive business information as your LLC begins operations, consider using a non-disclosure agreement when sharing proprietary details with potential partners, contractors, or investors.
+To protect sensitive business information as your LLC begins operations, consider using a what an NDA is and how it works When sharing proprietary details with potential partners, contractors, or investors.

 What Are the Tax Options for an LLC?